hodinkee/astronomykit/README.md

 # AstronomyKit

 AstronomyKit works with [AA+](http://www.naughter.com/aa.html) to provide Objective-C and Swift API for performing complex calculations about the solar system.
-Functionality is limited to the few use it needed to solve initially.
-Pull requests are welcome for additional use cases.

 ## Installation